coolbho3k/MiSTer-Overclock-Scripts/README.md

 - Run `set_cpu_max_400.sh` to set max clock speed to 400 MHz

 ## Memory overclock
+`mister_mem_oc.sh` contains a script that will change your DDR3 clock.

 Change the `TARGET_KHZ` line in `mister_mem_oc.sh` before copying it over to your SD card with your desired frequency (in KHz).

 These must be in increments of `25000`.
 For example: